-- 17. Against this background, UN-Habitat will focus on guiding and promoting strategic planning, synergetic investment and coherent implementation to prevent urbanization from exacerbating existing inequalities, overburdening infrastructure and increasing vulnerabilities to climate and environmental risks.
-Therefore, in the period of 2026-2029, UN-Habitat will actively leverage its capacity as a focal point of the United Nations system on sustainable urbanization to support territorial systems to integrate urban and rural functions into sustainable national and subnational spatial frameworks and systems of cities and human settlements.
+- territorial development policies, all territorial scales need adequate infrastructure and effective institutions that underpin productive and equitable economies, leaving no one behind. - 17.
+Against this background, UN-Habitat will focus on guiding and promoting strategic planning, synergetic investment and coherent implementation to prevent urbanization from exacerbating existing inequalities, overburdening infrastructure and increasing vulnerabilities to climate and environmental risks.
+Therefore, in the period of 2026-2029, UN-Habitat will actively leverage its capacity as a focal point of the United Nations system on sustainable urbanization to support Member States to adopt sustainable, people-centred, age- and gender-responsive and integrated approaches to urban and territorial development by implementing policies, strategies, capacity development and actions at all levels, based on the fundamental drivers of change identified ion the New Urban Agenda. territorial systems to integrate urban and rural functions into sustainable national and subnational spatial frameworks and territorial systems of cities and human settlements.
 This will also include promoting integrated, polycentric and balanced territorial development policies and plans. - 18.
-While other entities in the United Nations system lead on addressing specific global challenges related to poverty eradication, crises emerging from climate change, disasters and conflict, and the environment, UN-Habitat makes a unique contribution to addressing the urban and territorial dimensions of these global challenges by providing guidance and support to the Member States and other actors on harnessing the transformative potential of sustainable urbanization, critical role of adequate housing, and urgency to address the issue of informal settlements and slums.
+While other entities in the United Nations system lead on addressing specific global challenges related to poverty eradication, crises emerging from climate change, disasters and conflict, and the environment, UN-Habitat makes a unique contribution to addressing the urban and territorial dimensions of these global challenges by providing guidance and support to the Member States and other actors on harnessing the transformative potential of sustainable urbanization, leveraging -the critical role of adequate housing, and addressing the urgent ey to address the issue of informal settlements and slums.
 This contribution is guided by the United Nations System-wide Strategy on Sustainable Urban Development, which defines the role of UN-Habitat in the promotion of sustainable urban development within the United Nations system through a collaborative implementation framework, building on existing structures/processes. - 19.
 UN-Habitat continues to partner with United Nations entities at various scales to advance the New Urban Agenda and Sustainable Development Goal 11, and the targets of other Sustainable Development Goals that have urban dimensions.
 At the global level, UN-Habitat collaborates within the United Nations system as a partner and contributor to legislative and inter-agency mechanisms, as well as the follow-up and review of global agendas and action frameworks, including the Pact for the Future.
 Through established mechanisms such as the Regional Sustainable Development Forums and the Regional Collaborative Platform, UN-Habitat actively coordinates with United Nations actors at the regional scale.
 At national and sub-national levels, UN-Habitat participates in United Nations country teams and contributes to United Nations Sustainable Development Frameworks to support the urban dimension of national development priorities. - 20.
 Guided by the New Urban Agenda and the Sustainable Development Goals, UN-Habitat's approach is people-centred and anchored in international human rights standards.
-This ensures urban development prioritizes inclusivity, equity, and resilience, preventing inequality and exclusion that undermine the sustainability of cities and human settlements.
-Without this approach, urban growth risks perpetuating inequality and exclusion, undermining the sustainability of cities and human settlements and the well-being of their inhabitants.
+This

-&lt;sup>25 A/RES/71/256 (NUA), OP 165; also A/RES/73/239, preamble
+&lt;sup>25 A/RES/71/256 (New Urban Agenda), OP 165; also A/RES/73/239, preamble171

-&lt;sup>26 A/RES/71/256 (NUA), OP 49
+&lt;sup>26 A/RES/71/256 (New Urban Agenda), OP 15 (c)

-&lt;sup>27 A/RES/71/256 (NUA), OP 95
+&lt;sup>27 A/RES/71/256 (New Urban Agenda), OP 15 (c) and OP 49

-&lt;sup>28 United Nations System-wide Strategy on Sustainable Urban Development; endorsed by A/RES/77/173, OP 19
+&lt;sup>28 A/RES/71/256 (New Urban Agenda), OP 95